-The \tweak command operates in a different way.
-It acts on the immediately following item in the input stream.
-In its simplest form, it is effective only on objects which are created directly from the following item, essentially note heads and articulations.
+The \tweak and \offset commands operate in a different way.
+They act on the immediately following item in the input stream.
+In their simplest forms, they are effective only on objects which are created directly from the following item, essentially note heads and articulations.